-Cost of Attendance - An estimate of total educational costs for the nine-month school year, including tuition, mandatory fees, room, board, books and supplies, personal expenses, and transportation.
+Cost of Attendance - An estimate of total educational costs for the nine-month school year, including tuition, mandatory fees, housing, food, personal expenses, and transportation.

 Demonstrated Financial Need - Difference between your Expected Family Contribution (EFC), as determined by the University, and the total cost of attendance.